Come visit us at the Troy Strawberry Festival June 2-3, 2018

 Our success is a result of supporters like you and because of those that need us.
 100% of ticket sales go back to the county in which it was raised.

 The mission of Day of Caring is to be a catalyst in empowering the local communities to take part in the solution of the urgent needs through volunteerism.
 Thereby instilling in all the members a sense of responsibility for their communities.
-The goal of Day of Caring is to make aware or increase awareness of various needs in the community to increase the number of volunteers each year.
+The goal of Day of Caring is to promote awareness of various needs in the community resulting in an increase in the number of volunteers each year.
 This is accomplished by coordinating and providing windows of opportunities to the local residents.

 We are constantly seeking mew volunteers from business, education, religion, the arts, and the community at large who will share our goals, vision, commitment, and dedication.
 If you are interested in helping, please fill out our volunteer form and get involved today!Learn More